The Good, Bad, and Ugly: Why Transition From Excel-Based Budgeting

 It’s Going to Crash!

-A third problem with Excel deals with the management and storage of large amounts of data.
+The third problem with Excel deals with the management and storage of large amounts of data.
 A single Excel workbook can hold a limited amount of data before performance is affected.
 Large workbooks containing years of historical data or numerous formulas may be slow and prone to crash before work can be saved.
 It is for this reason that one of our clients’ outgoing Excel models was nicknamed the “Goliath”.
 The solution to this problem is to break out the workbook into pieces that contain the data relevant for analysis.
 This of course, creates more management issues as data then exists in many places but no one place contains it all.

 Using a database may alleviate these challenges.
-A database may store much more data than an Excel workbook, and can perform calculations more efficiently.
+A database may store much more data than an Excel workbook and can perform calculations more efficiently.
 Work is also saved immediately so there is no risk from a crash, power outage or other adverse events.

-As we said at the outset, Excel is a great please to start.
-However it gets cumbersome.
+As we said at the outset, Excel is a great pleasure to start.
+However, it gets cumbersome.
 While it may have worked at first, it may now be costing you more than it initially saved.
 Rather than continue to spend valuable time and resources on your own version of the “Goliath”, break away from your Excel Hell and into a budgeting and planning solution that saves time and effort, strengthens collaboration, and helps you gain insight.

 Since 1989, Corporate Renaissance Group has been delivering expert guidance and leading solutions to help improve business management and performance.
 We are a group of business, financial and technology experts helping leaders transform organizations through expertise in business management, financial management & business systems deployment.